Arlington’s schools are among the best in the country but we still have more to do.

 Here are my priorities:

 - Promote critical thinking over standardized testing so students spend more time learning and have more opportunities to develop technical, analytical, and creative skills in the classroom.

 - Tackle overcrowding with strong leadership and constructive community engagement that emphasizes long-term planning, careful data analysis, and transparent decision-making.

 - Give teachers the respect and support they deserve by providing sufficient resources and encouraging two-way communication.

 - Support children with mentors so every student has an adult at school who knows them and is there to help.

-- Continue investing in the arts and strengthen STEM (science, technology, engineering, and math) programs with more hands-on learning in all grades.
+- Continue investing in the arts and strengthen STEM (Science, Technology, Engineering, and Mathematics) programs with more hands-on learning in all grades.

 - Be budget-minded by prioritizing funding for teachers and classroom learning.